 AWARDS

-The inaugural awards recognize facilitators and centers delivering exceptional outcomes, “grounded not in opinion or hype, but in real participant-reported data: improvements in mental health, experiences of mystical insight, feelings of safety, and trust in the people guiding the journey.”
-Chariot was recognized as:
+Chariot is the proud recipient of two 2025 Althea Psilocybin Outcomes Awards.
+The inaugural awards recognize those delivering exceptional outcomes, “grounded not in opinion or hype, but in real participant-reported data: improvements in mental health, experiences of mystical insight, feelings of safety, and trust in the people guiding the journey.”

 THE ANXIETY ALLEVIATION LEADER